Corfu: The Achilleion

 In 1889, Empress Elisabeth of Austria built a summer palace in the region of Gastouri (Γαστούρι) to the south of the city, naming it Achílleion (Αχίλλειον) after the Homeric hero Achilles.
 The structure is filled with paintings and statues of Achilles, both in the main hall and in the gardens, depicting scenes of the Trojan War.
-The palace, with the neoclassical Greek statues that surround it, is a monument to platonic romanticism as well as escapism.
+The palace, with the neoclassical Greek statues that surround it, is a monument to platonic romanticism and escapism.
 It served as a refuge for the grieving Empress following the tragic death of her only son Crown Prince, Rudolf.

 Achilles as guardian of the palace in the gardens of the Achilleion.
 He gazes northward, toward the city.
-The inscription in Greek reads: ΑΧΙΛΛΕΥΣ i.e. Achilles.
-It was commissioned by Kaiser Wilhelm II.
+The inscription in Greek reads: ΑΧΙΛΛΕΥΣ, i.e., Achilles.
+Kaiser Wilhelm II commissioned it.

 The Imperial gardens on the hill look over the surrounding green hills and valleys and the Ionian Sea.
-The centrepiece of the gardens is a marble statue on a high pedestal, of the mortally wounded Achilles (Greek: Αχιλλεύς Θνήσκων, Achilleús Thnēskōn, Achilles Dying) without hubris and wearing only a simple cloth and an ancient Greek hoplite helmet.
+The centrepiece of the gardens is a marble statue on a high pedestal, of the mortally wounded Achilles (Αχιλλεύς Θνήσκων, Achilleús Thnēskōn, Achilles Dying) without hubris and wearing only a simple cloth and an ancient Greek hoplite helmet.
 This statue was carved by German sculptor Ernst Gustav Herter.

 The hero is presented devoid of rank or status, and seems notably human, though heroic, as he is forever trying to pull Paris's arrow from his heel.
 His classically depicted face is full of pain.
 He gazes skyward, as if to seek help from Olympus.
 According to Greek mythology, his mother Thetis was a goddess.

 In contrast, at the great staircase in the main hall is a giant painting of the triumphant Achilles full of pride.
 Dressed in full royal military regalia and erect on his racing chariot, he pulls the lifeless body of Hector of Troy in front of the stunned crowd watching helplessly from inside the walls of the Trojan citadel.

 In 1898, Empress Sissi was assassinated at the age of 60 by an Italian anarchist, Luigi Lucheni, in Geneva, Switzerland.
 After her death, the palace was sold to the German Kaiser Wilhelm II.
-Following the Kaiser's purchase of the Achilleion, he invited archaeologist Reinhard Kekulé von Stradonitz, a friend and advisor, to come to Corfu to advise him where to position the huge statue of Achilles which he commissioned.
+Following the Kaiser's purchase of the Achilleion, he invited archaeologist Reinhard Kekulé von Stradonitz, a friend and advisor, to Corfu to advise him on where to position the huge statue of Achilles he had commissioned.
 The famous salute to Achilles from the Kaiser, which had been inscribed at the statue's base, was also created by Kekulé.
 The inscription read: